 Please note that the actual size of the loan for which you may be approved will be determined by the lender after review of your business’s documentation and financial information.
 The amount of the loan for which you are ultimately approved may be less than the amount indicated by the example above.
 If the average monthly revenues for your business for the 3-month period is greater than $100,000, the maximum loan size will be $100,000.

-The current fixed annual interest rate for loans issued under the program will be 4.25%.
+The current fixed annual interest rate for loans issued under the program will be 4.25%, with the exception of San Francisco based businesses who are eligible for 0% interest loans as a result of local City support.
 The interest rate will be fixed for the life of the loan.

 If there is a change in the Wall Street Journal Prime Rate, the interest rate on loans offered under this program after such change may increase or decrease, but any change would not affect loans already approved.
 Any updates to the rate will be communicated through this website.